Audry-prog/Audry-prog/README.md

 - 💻 I’m currently learning JavaScript, HTML5, CSS3, NodeJS and Python.
 - ❤️ I love programming and learn about the world of data.
 My dream is to be a Data Scientist in the future.
 - 🌍 Languages: English, Spanish and Portguese.
-- ⚡ Some Curiosities about me: I am passionate about animals (I have 3 cats and 1 dog), foods and travel.
-I lived 7 years in Spain and would return to live outside Brazil if I had the opportunity
+- ⚡ Some Curiosities about me: I'm passionate about animals (I have 3 cats and 1 dog), foods and travel.
+I lived 7 years in Spain and would return to live outside Brazil if I had the opportunity.
 - 👯 I’m looking to collaborate on projects with open source code.
 I believe in knowledge sharing as a tool for human progress.
 An if you want to use any of my projects or encourage me to continue studying, just mention my authorship or Starring and sharing my projects.